 - Quality Improvement and Contracts Specialists will send a Monitoring Review Notice to the Provider announcing the date of the Monitoring Review and requesting needed documentation. - Quality Improvement and Contracts Specialists will review the Provider's contract record to ensure that all applicable Monitoring Reports, licensing summaries and other documentation is on file. - 3.
 Quality Improvement and Contracts Specialists will meet with the Director of Quality Improvement and Contracts to review prior reports and any current issues, review monitoring tools and determine roles and timelines. - 4.
+For In-state Providers, the most current SSCC Joint Monitoring Tool will be utilized for the Monitoring Review. - 5.
 For Out-of-State Providers, and in order to determine monitoring items, the Quality Improvement and Contracts Specialist will request, via the Monitoring Review Notice, a copy of the table of contents for personnel, client, and caregiver/foster parent records, as well as a copy of the training log for required trainings by the Provider and their state.
 Once these documents are received, the Quality Improvement and Contacts Specialist and the Director of Quality Improvement and Contracts review the documents and the SSCC Joint Monitoring Tool in order to determine if the SSCC Joint Monitoring Tool needs to be modified in order to align monitoring requirements with the Provider's procedures and their state's requirements.
-The SSCC Joint Monitoring Tool is then modified as needed and a Monitoring Tool is developed specific to the Out-of-State Provider.
+The SSCC Joint Monitoring Tool is then modified as needed and a Monitoring

+Tool is developed specific to the Out-of-State Provider.
 The Provider is then notified of items that will be reviewed during the Monitoring Review.